trueos/trueos-docs/trueos-handbook/postinstall.rst

 If the system is dual booting and the other operating system expects the BIOS to use UTC, also check :guilabel:`Set BIOS to UTC time`.

-A default system hostname will be created.
-To change the name, type the desired hostname in the :guilabel:`System Hostname` field.
-If the computer is a member of a DNS domain, the *Domain Name* is also an option.
+A default system hostname is created.
+Change the name by typing the desired hostname in the :guilabel:`System Hostname` field.
+If the computer is a member of a DNS domain, the :guilabel:`Domain Name` is also an option.

 When finished, click :guilabel:`Next` to proceed to the next screen.